KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/README.md

 # Mobile Application Development Project
 This project is for my 4th year Mobile Application Development module in college.
+This README outlines some of the high level detail of the project.
+More information is available on the project [wiki](https://github.com/KeithWilliamsGMIT/4th-Year-Mobile-Application-Development-Project/wiki).

+## Requirements
 The requirements of this project is to develop a mobile application that runs on the Universal Windows Platform.
 This mobile application must also interact with some web service hosted on Azure.
 This web service can be written in any language.
 The mobile application must be **submitted** for certification to the Windows Store by the given deadline.

 ## Objectives
 The objectives I've outlined for this project are listed below.
-* Create a cross platform app using the Xamarin framework.
+* Create a cross-platform app using the Xamarin framework.
 * Use an additional external service.
 * Use at least one device sensor.
-* Utitise the GitHub Flow workflow for managing the development of this project.
+* Utilise the GitHub Flow workflow for managing the development of this project.
-* Develop the application in an iterative and incrementive manner.
+* Develop the application in an iterative and incremental manner.
 * Submit the finished application to Windows Store and Play Store.

 ## Project proposal